Nonclassicality in correlations without causal order

-We then consider process matrix violations of these inequalities from Ref.~\cite{BAF15} and compute the robustness of antinomy of the correlation achieved by the process matrix constructions.
-After thus training our intuitions in the bipartite scenario, in Section \ref{sec:5}, we move on to the tripartite scenario with a binary input and output per party.
+We then consider process-matrix violations of these inequalities from Ref.~\cite{BAF15} and compute the antinomy weight of the correlation achieved by the process-matrix constructions.
+After thus training our intuitions in the bipartite scenario, in Section \ref{sec:5}, we move on to the tripartite scenario with a binary setting and a binary outcome per party.
 We classify the vertices in this scenario via signalling graphs before moving on to the question of characterizing those noncausal vertices that admit classical realizations.
-Unlike the bipartite scenario, where causal inequalities are in one-to-one correspondence with our witnesses of nonclassicality, in the tripartite scenario, we identify a deterministic consistency inequality (our nonclassicality witness) that, to our knowledge, hasn't been considered in previous work.
+These latter vertices are termed \textit{nomic vertices} since their convex hull defines the \textit{nomic polytope}, \textit{i.e.}, the polytope of nomic (classical) correlations.
+In the case where the parties discard their output systems (\textit{i.e.}, a non-signalling scenario), the nomic polytope is exactly the Bell polytope.
+Unlike the bipartite scenario, where causal inequalities are in one-to-one correspondence with our witnesses of nonclassicality, in the tripartite scenario, we identify an antinomicity witness, namely, the `Guess Your Neighbor's Input, or NOT' (GYNIN) inequality.
 This inequality is not saturated by any causal strategy and it displays a gap between the causal, classical, and nonclassical correlations in our approach.
 In particular, the inequality reveals the nonclassicality of the Baumeler-Feix-Wolf (BFW) process \cite{BFW14} compared to the AF/BW process \cite{BW16}.
-We conclude with some discussion of open questions and outlook for future work in Section \ref{sec:discussion}.
+We conclude with open questions and outlook for future work in Section \ref{sec:discussion}.